BlackspaceInc/BlackspacePlatform/CONTRIBUTING.md

 With all that in mind, here is a simple checklist to go over when writing a new health check:

-- [ ] Does this check perform different fallible operations from the sink itself?
+- [ ] Does this check perform different fallible operations from the service itself?
 - [ ] Does this check have side effects the user would consider undesirable (e.g. data pollution)?
-- [ ] Are there situations where this check would fail but the sink would operate normally?
+- [ ] Are there situations where this check would fail but the service would operate normally?

 Not all of the answers need to be a hard "no", but we should think about the likelihood that any "yes" would lead to false negatives and balance that against